evision-ai/cookiecutter-django/docs/project-generation-options.rst

 Project Generation Options
 ==========================

+full_name:
+    Your project's human-readable name, capitals and spaces allowed.

+repo_name:
+    The name of repository beholding you project, spaces are not allowed.

+project_namespace:
+    Your projects's namespace, which should be a single word without capitals, spaces or dashes.

 project_name:
-    Your project's human-readable name, capitals and spaces allowed.
+    Your project's name for PyCharm( or other IDEs) project, spaces and dashes are allowed.

 project_slug:
     Your project's slug without dashes or spaces.
-Used to name your repo and in other places where a Python-importable version of your project name is needed.
+Used to name your source package under namespace package and in other places where a Python-importable version of your project name is needed.

+    - Your default database name will be {{project_namespace}}-{{project_slug}}
+    - Your base package will be {{project_namespace}}.{{project_slug}}

 description:
     Describes your project and gets used in places like ``README.rst`` and such.